portsoc/Eloquent-JavaScript/02_program_structure.md

 {{index [syntax, statement], "Number function", "if keyword"}}

+_todo rich: add a better example for if, firstly it should include "else", secondly none of the complexity of Number(...) etc._

 Conditional execution is created with the `if` keyword in JavaScript.
 In the simple case, we want some code to be executed if, and only if, a certain condition holds.
 We might, for example, want to show the